Skies of America: Reception

 The Allmusic review by Thom Jurek stated that "this is still dangerous and rewarding music".
 The Penguin Guide to Jazz awards it three and a half stars, declaring the album "another grand mess, generously and boldly conceived but stifled by the grim playing of the LSO."
 On May 2, 2000, the album was remastered and reissued for compact disc.
 The piece appeared in full continuity without the break for the album sides.

 Bob Palmer of Rolling Stone praised the album saying "This music will leave few listeners unmoved, and it leaves room for a multitude of personal reactions to the negative and positive qualities of life under America’s skies."
 Bill Milkowski of JazzTimes was also impressed with the work but he cautioned that it was "imposing" and would "present quite a challenge to listeners and die-hard fans alike."

 Gary Giddins reviewed the album for DownBeat and concluded "... it is a major achievement by any standard, and mandatory listening for anyone at all interested in contemporary music."

 Track listing

-All tracks are composition by Ornette Coleman.
+All tracks are composed by Ornette Coleman.